jonesrussell/blog-jekyll/WRITING_STYLE.md

 ## Language and Style

 ### Writing Concisely
-- Avoid unnecessary adjectives like "comprehensive", "complete", "full", etc.
+- Avoid unnecessary adjectives like "comprehensive", "complete", "full", "robust", etc.
 - Remove words that don't add value (very, really, basically, actually)
 - Use active voice instead of passive
 - Get to the point quickly